gia-khanhs/PTNet-Analysis/README.md

 # PTNet-Analysis
-This is my own implementation of the research paper "A comparative study of topological analysis and temporal network analysis of a public transport system"!
+This is my own implementation of the research paper [A comparative study of topological analysis and temporal network analysis of a public transport system](https://www.sciencedirect.com/science/article/pii/S204604302100037X)

-Link to the paper: [A comparative study of topological analysis and temporal network analysis of a public transport system](https://www.sciencedirect.com/science/article/pii/S204604302100037X)

 Read more about L-space graph: [Statistical analysis of 22 public transport networks in Poland](https://arxiv.org/pdf/physics/0506074)